 This study uses quantitative approaches through the collection and analysis of the numerical data to clarify the events to be investigated and to test the associated hypotheses (Gay, Mills, & Air, 2012).
 In this study, the study design is used for reporting the level of transformational leadership among the Form Six Senior Assistant and level of job satisfaction among teachers of Sixth Form.

-The number of Form Six teachers identified from nine secondary schools around Kuching city is 229.
+The total number of Form Six teachers was identified from nine secondary schools located at Kuching city is 229.
 In this study, a random sampling technique has been used involving 148 Form Six teachers.
-The instrument used in this research is a set of questionnaires consisting of three parts.
+The instrument used in this study is a set of questionnaires consisting of three parts.
 Part A refers to the background of respondents.
-Next, Part B refers to the 16 items to get information about transformational leadership among Senior Assistant.
-The item sources for this section were quoted and refined from the questionnaire of Nazri (2008).
-There are four dimensions in Part B namely charismatic, individual consideration, intellectual stimulation, and inspirational motivation.
-In Part C, items were quoted and modified from Herzberg's Job Satisfaction Inventory by Mohammad Aziz, Samsiah, Syed Sofian, Mohammad Bazlan, Jaya Nawrah, and Tan (2015).
-There are 24 items used to measure eight dimensions in the job satisfaction of Form Six teachers.
-Among the dimensions measured in Part C consists of the work itself, achievements, recognition, responsibilities, working environment, interpersonal relationships, administrative policies, and incentives.
-A total of 40 items consisting of closed-ended questions were provided in the questionnaire distributed.
+Part B involves 16 items adapted from Nazri (2008) to get respondent’s perception about transformational leadership practicing by Senior Assistant.
+There are four dimensions in Part B namely charismatic, individual consideration, intellectual stimulation, and inspirational motivation which was adapted from Herzberg's Job Satisfaction Inventory by Mohammad Aziz et al. (2015).
+There are 24 items used to measure eight dimensions in the job satisfaction among Form Six teachers.
+Eight dimensions involved in Part C consists of the work itself, achievements, recognition, responsibilities, working environment, interpersonal relationships, administrative policies, and incentives.
 Five-point Likert scale has been used in this questionnaire where the scales of 1-Strongly Disagree to the 5-Strongly Agree scale.

 Pilot study was conducted towards twenty Form Six teachers randomly selected from secondary schools in Kota Samarahan to identify the suitability and reliability of questionnaires used.
-The reliability test has shown that all items in the questionnaire have Alpha Cronbach values from .64 to .92.
+The reliability test has shown that all items in the questionnaire have has achieved the value of reliability between .64 and .92.
 In order to conduct a real study, the approval from the Planning and Research Division, Ministry of Education has been obtained.
-Furthermore, researchers have obtained permission from the Sarawak Education Department and the Kuching District Education Office before the application for permission was submitted to the Principal of the school to distribute the questionnaire to the respondents.
-All completed questionnaires have been returned to the researcher through a school representative with a rate of 86 percent of which is only 162 sets.
-Of these, only 148 sets of completed questionnaires were filled.
+Furthermore, researchers have obtained permission from the Sarawak Education Department and Kuching District Education Office before the application for permission was submitted to the Principal of the school to distribute the questionnaire to the respondents.
+All completed questionnaires have been returned to the researcher through a school representative with a return rate of 86 percent of which is only 162 sets.
+Of the total delivered, 148 were processed for the next analysis purpose.

 RESEARCH FINDINGS